kettle11/tangle/README.md

 ### What is this for?

-Right now TangleSync is great for small games and apps.
-In the future it may be useful for all sorts of things including (but not limited to): yncing programs between servers / clients, untrusted plugins in networked software, 'metaverse'-like scripting, and backend-less collaborative software.
+Right now Tangle is great for small games and apps.
+In the future it may be useful for all sorts of things including (but not limited to): syncing programs between servers / clients, untrusted plugins in networked software, 'metaverse'-like scripting, and backend-less collaborative software.

 ### How is this hosted?